 - Often, those who are diagnosed with colon cancer have experienced no signs or symptoms associated with the disease.

-- Currently, only about half of people aged 50 or older, for whom screening is recommended, report having received colorectal cancer testing consistent with current guidelines.
+- Currently, only about two-thirds of people aged 50 or older, for whom screening is recommended, report having received colorectal cancer testing consistent with current guidelines.

 - While most people diagnosed with colon cancer have no family history of the disease, those with a family history of the disease should begin screening at an earlier age.